Why Psychedelics Change Everything

-Although I empathized greatly with him, I did feel somewhat glad that I hadn’t been alone in my prolonged misery.
+Although I empathized greatly with him, I confess that I did feel somewhat glad I hadn’t been alone in my prolonged misery.

 My body felt remarkably good though – refreshed and cleansed, although physically tired.
 I actually looked forward to the vegan food on offer at the retreat, and the thought of meat, alcohol, or sugar made me feel ill.
 As I tucked into a cucumber salad and fruit smoothie, my mind was still racing to get some sort of perspective on what had happened the night before.

 “How do you feel now you’ve been back in reality for a few hours?” one of the male guests asked me at the lunch table.

 “Pretty out of it,” I replied.
 “I’m still trying to figure out whether this reality is real, or the Ayahuasca state was”.

 “Don’t worry,” he replied.
 “You’ll get to ask Ayahuasca about that tomorrow night”.

 Fuck.
 I had forgotten that I had signed on to do another three ceremonies.